Lake Ridge, Virginia

 Lake Ridge is a census-designated place (CDP) in Prince William County, Virginia, United States.
-It is an annex of Woodbridge, Virginia.
+It is an annex of Woodbridge.
 The population was 41,058 at the 2010 census, an increase of 35% from 2000.

 History

 Lake Ridge was started in the late 1960s when Sorensen Construction Corporation began building in the area now known as East Lake Ridge.

 By 1969, the first five developments had begun, named Thousand Oaks, The Point, Plantation Harbor, The Village of Lake Ridge, and The Hamlet.

 Lake Ridge Parks and Recreation was formed in 1972 as the HOA for the area.
-The community grew rapidly throughout the 70s and 80s from about 3350 homes in 1983 to approximately 6600 in 1990.
+The community grew rapidly throughout the 1970s and 1980s from about 3350 homes in 1983 to approximately 6600 in 1990.
 Lake Ridge as it is now was completed in the late 1990s with the completion of Ridgeleigh.
-Lake Ridge has about 7700 housing units, in more than 70 subdivisions and 9 condominium complexes.
+Lake Ridge has about 7700 housing units, in more than 70 subdivisions and nine condominium complexes.
 Most of the houses were built after 1972.